Multi-threshold time series analysis enables characterization of variable renewable energy droughts in Europe: Discussion

 To overcome the challenges of single-threshold analyses, we introduce a drought mass metric that enables an integrated assessment of the duration and severity of events.
 It reveals that extreme drought events of varying severity may emerge sequentially within contiguous low-availability periods lasting several weeks or months.
 These events affect multiple European countries simultaneously, yet with varying intensity.
 In most countries and in a perfectly interconnected Europe, the largest drought events occur in winter.
 In wind-dominated systems, however, the most severe events may occur during summer.
 We show that compound winter events, characterized by extreme technology portfolio droughts in combination with peak electricity demand, determine the major discharging period of long-duration electricity storage in a fully renewable European energy system.

 The severity of such events varies substantially across years and countries, enabling geographical balancing to mitigate the need for system flexibility.
-Using the drought mass metric and drawing on renewable capacity assumptions from a policy-relevant scenario, we find that the most severe renewable technology portfolio drought observable in the data occurred in the winter of 1996/97, assuming a perfectly interconnected, fully renewable European energy system.
-This European super drought event lasted 55~days.
+Using the drought mass metric and drawing on renewable capacity assumptions from a policy-relevant scenario, we find that the most severe renewable technology portfolio drought observable in the data occurred in the winter of 1996/97.
+Even when assuming a perfectly interconnected European energy system, which would require massive transmission capacity expansion, this European super drought event would have lasted 55~days.
 The maximum droughts in individual, isolated countries are much longer, e.g., 109~days in Germany.
 This shows that even during the most pronounced European drought event, geographical balancing can be leveraged.

 Previous research has highlighted the importance of diversifying variable renewable energy supply \cite{heide_seasonal_2010,jurasz_review_2020,harrison-atlas_temporal_2022} and advancing the integration of European power systems via transmission grid expansion \cite{schaber_parametric_2012,fursch_role_2013,roth_geographical_2023} for realizing cost-efficient renewable energy systems.
 Based on our analysis, we not only underscore this notion but extend it by arguing that technology portfolios and geographical balancing are also important strategies for effectively dealing with rare and extreme renewable energy droughts.
 We also show that the most severe \ac{VRE} portfolio droughts largely drive the need for long-duration storage in energy systems fully based on variable renewable energy sources.